elnebuloso/bundler/README.md

 ### usage

-see demo yaml files under ./bundler all include / exclude definitions are regular expressions
+see demo yaml files under ./bundler

+ * all include / exclude definitions are regular expressions
+ * compilers are stackable, use any compiler that works with input / output file

 ## commands (used as composer package)

  * ./vendor/bin/bundler
- * ./vendor/bin/bundler bundle:files [--help]
+ * ./vendor/bin/bundler files [--help]
- * ./vendor/bin/bundler bundle:stylesheet [--help]
+ * ./vendor/bin/bundler stylesheet [--help]
- * ./vendor/bin/bundler bundle:javascript [--help]
+ * ./vendor/bin/bundler javascript [--help]